-- subtract the New York State 8 cents-per-gallon and MCTD cents-per-gallon sales tax (if applicable) from the pump price; - subtract the local sales tax per gallon amount.
+- 1. subtract the NYS 8 cents-per-gallon and MCTD 3/4 cents-per-gallon sales tax (if applicable) from the pump price; - subtract the local sales tax per gallon amount.
 See Publication 873, for all sales made in jurisdictions that continued to impose their local tax at a percentage rate.
-Note: for sales made in the cities of Rome and Auburn, you must subtract both the amount from Publication 873 and the cents-per-gallon rate shown in Step 4 (or Step 4A, for sales of B20 biodiesel); - subtract the New York State motor fuel or diesel motor fuel excise tax (see Publication 908, Fuel Tax Rates, for the applicable cents-per-gallon rate); and - 4. multiply the result by the number of taxable gallons sold at that pump price.
+Note: for sales made in the cities of Rome and Auburn, you must subtract both the amount from Publication 873 and the cents-per-gallon rate shown in Step 4 (or Step 4A, for sales of B20 biodiesel); - subtract the NYS motor fuel or diesel motor fuel excise tax (see Article 12-A rates in Publication 908, Fuel Tax Rates, for the applicable centsper-gallon rate); and - 4. multiply the result by the number of taxable gallons sold at that pump price.
 This amount is the taxable sales amount for that pump price.